ngnlang/ngn/README.md

 }
 ```

+You can also extend a model's functionality with direct methods or groups of methods via roles.
 ### `role`
 Declare one or more method signatures and/or method implementations.
 Group methods into roles in order to implement their functionality for models.